Vietnam.vn - Nền tảng quảng bá Việt Nam

 To keep Vietnamese coffee prices "sustainable"

 Vietnam is currently the world's leading country in coffee production and export, creating a close correlation in the Vietnamese and global coffee markets.
 Therefore, in addition to changes in domestic supply, Vietnamese coffee prices are also subject to large fluctuations from "speculative psychology" in the coffee market.
-The coffee market is mainly a financial transaction, the supply of coffee is lower than demand, causing speculators to place orders in the direction of expecting prices to increase, pushing coffee prices up, then taking profits.
+The coffee market is mainly a financial transaction, the coffee supply is lower than demand, causing speculators to place orders in the direction of expecting prices to increase, pushing coffee prices up, and then taking profits.

 Coffee production in Vietnam has decreased, leading to a decline in exports in recent months; however, global trade has not been significantly affected thanks to the addition of increased exports from Brazil.
 In the first 8 months of 2024, exports from Vietnam decreased by 12.1% compared to the same period last year, equivalent to more than 2.4 million bags; in contrast, Robusta coffee exports from Brazil, the world's second largest exporter of this commodity, increased 3.1 times compared to the first 8 months of 2023, equivalent to more than 4 million bags.